GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 ### View topics calculated for your browser

-Users can view information about topics observed for their browser during the current and previous epochs.
+Users can view information about topics observed for their browser during the current and previous epochs by viewing `chrome://topics-internals`.

 <figure>
 {% Img src="image/80mq7dk16vVEg8BBhsVe42n6zn82/M253GclVFDCnvPJlTSVR.png",